radoslawjablonski/pepaste/README.md

 ## Examples:
-1. Calling 'pepaste' without arguments by default will put every word found on input (no matter if found in same line or in next line) and use single space as a separator.
+1. Calling 'pepaste' without arguments by default will put every word in single line (no matter if found in input on the same or  next line) and use single space as a separator.
 In other words, behavior will be similar to *paste -sd " "* command
 ```
 $ ls /|pepaste
 bin boot cdrom dev etc home initrd.img lib lib64 lost+found media mnt opt proc root run sbin snap srv sys tmp usr var vmlinuz
 ```
-2. Output entries can be grouped in lines using *-n* parameter - we can set how many elements(columns) will be printed in each line
+2. Output entries can be grouped in lines using *-n* parameter - it sets number of elements (columns) in each line
 ```
 $ ls /|pepaste -n 3
 in boot cdrom